 What is a Business Impact Analysis (BIA)?

-A Business Impact Analysis (BIA) is used to identify which departments and processes are essential to the survival of your organization.
+A business impact analysis is used to identify which departments and processes are essential to the survival of your organization.
 The BIA will identify how quickly critical departments or processes need to be restored after a disaster.
 Additionally, the BIA will help you to identify the resources required to resume these operations.

 Business Impact Analysis (BIA) Objectives: